 If you are attempting to access DoD SSL sites (such as ASFI (acquisition.army.mil), DIBBS (dibbs.bsm.dla.mil)), you may receive a warning message stating that you should not proceed.
-Some browsers (FireFox), you can add an exception to the warning and continue normally.
+With some browsers (FireFox), you can add an exception to the warning and continue normally.
 In Chrome, you’ll be stopped dead.

 To get around this, you can install the DoD Root Certificates on your machine.
 This will allow your Web browser (Chrome, IE, Safari) to trust the identity of Web sites whose secure communications are authenticated by DoD.